 When reporting experiments on animals, authors should indicate whether institutional and national standards for the care and use of laboratory animals were followed.
-Further guidance on animal research ethics is available from the International Association of Veterinary Editors' Consensus Author Guidelines on Animal Ethics and Welfare (http://veteditors.org/ethicsconsensusguidelines.html).

 III.
 Publishing and Editorial Issues Related to Publication in Medical Journals

 A. Corrections, Retractions, Republications, and Version Control